spcampbell/FireStic/docs/prepscript.md

 #### FireStic Script Configuration

-~~Both firestic.py and firestic\_alert.py have configurations that need to be dealt with before running the script.
-These are located at the beginning of each script file (firestic.py and firestic_alert.py)~~

-UPDATE: All configuration options are now located in `fsconfig.py`.
+All configuration options are now located in `fsconfig.py`.
 Please configure the settings below in that file.

 ####firestic.py Settings: